forestgrape/coronavirus/index.md

 * The page started with a proposal for a Dry Form Transmission Model and that the Covid-19 transmission can be metaphored smoke-like.
 More [content](#content) has been added since and noteworthy changes are mentioned in [updates](#updates).
 * These are __hypothesis__ and __research ideas__ but __not__ [double] checked facts.
 They are put here as ideas to be checked and evaluated.
 * This page is intended to be like an inspiring conversation and many parts aren't rigorous and just ideas in raw form.
 * A thanks may be more suitable than citing (if to put as a license: at most Creative Commons).
-For copy & paste like rewriting attribution is appropriate. <!--Summarized: copy paste like needs attribution.
+For rewriting attribution is appropriate. <!--Summarized: Rewriting needs attribution.
 For inspiration, thanks are enough and welcome. -->
 * Two sections are marked as __public__, which contain suggestions and conversational descriptions: [Public Suggestions](#public-advice) and [Covid-19](#public-description).
 * Pointing out mistakes especially relating to content, improvement suggestions and feedback are __welcome__.